nedbat/coveragepy/doc/config.rst

 [report] exclude_also
 .....................

 (multi-string) A list of regular expressions.
-This setting will preserve the default exclude pattern instead of overwriting it.
-See :ref:`config_report_exclude_lines` for details on exclusion regexes.
+This setting is the same as :ref:`config_report_exclude_lines`: it adds patterns for lines to exclude from reporting.
+This setting will preserve the default exclude patterns instead of overwriting them.

+.. versionadded:: 7.2.0

 .. _config_report_fail_under: